 Our free memberships provide a host of services that either require monthly fees within some communities, or simply don't exist anywhere else.
 They include:

-All of these features come wrapped up in one of the most advanced custom-built discussion board systems.
+All of these features come wrapped up in one of the most advanced custom-built discussion board systems, now optimized for HTML5 and CSS3 for a responsive experience on any device.
 Every aspect of the board is focused on delivering a user-friendly experience with state-of-the-art search engine optimization.
 This means our member's thoughts, ideas, opinions, and research will be indexed by Google within days and sometimes hours.

 And above all, we are well-renowned for operating the most professionally managed discussion board environment that inspires intelligent contributions and meaningful debate.